Associate Professor in the School of Computing and Faculty of Engineering

 My wife Kelly Reedy is

 studying to become an art therapist.

-Our son Jakob and daughter Luisa
+Our son Jakob lives currently in Shenzhen, China, and our daughter Luisa

-are studying in Vancouver, Canada.
+is studying in Vancouver, Canada.

 I swim butterfly every day, usually in